South Carolina Writers Association Bylaws

 - Assists the President in the effectiveness of the Board of Directors and all related activities.

-- Vice President-Conference Chair: As an Officer and member of the Executive Board the Vice-President – Conference Chair is responsible for providing leadership to conferences conducted by the organization.
+- Vice President-Events and Education: As an Officer and member of the Executive Board the Vice-President -Events and Education is responsible for providing leadership to conferences conducted by the organization.
 Responsibilities include:

 - Develops conference frequency, schedules, scope and budgets for approval by the Board.